Everest Base Camp – by Dan Cockburn

 Walking back along the Khumbu Glacier I had an unnerving realisation: when the base of the valley is at 5,000m, even 7,000m peaks suddenly feel within reach, a terrifying thought for my marriage to a non-trekker!
 Next stop – Mera Peak!

 Are you a trekking moth to this magnificent light?
-Find out more about the Everest base camp trip.
+Find out more about our Everest base camp trekking holidays.